Sha'are Shalom Synagogue: History

+Adjacent facilities

 The congregation maintains the Hillel Academy, one of the top prep schools in Jamaica.
 The school has a total enrollment of more than 800 students and maintains a non-denominational status.
 It additionally maintains a museum of Jamaican Jewish history adjacent to the synagogue.
 As a collector of historical Judaica from all over the island, it is considered one of the finest historical collections in the Caribbean.